FlameWizard94/Sonic-Unleashed-QTE-Script/README.md

 1. Run the Python script "unleashed_qte_script.py"
 1. It will ask you to enter 1 or 0 for searching Playstation or Xbox buttons respectively
 1. Pick a number for the buttons you use and press Enter (The script will say it's detecting).
-1. Press Enter in the terminal to end the script.
+1. Press Enter in the terminal to end the script.<br> You'll hear a slash sfx from SatBK when it ends.